 I am working on this month’s Injury of the Month.
 It is on the tennis elbow.
 This was the 15th article I looked at, and I thought it was a good fit for the paper I chatted about above.
 Now, I am digging into the research to see what is new.

 They wanted to see the factors that lead to successful conservative management of tennis elbow.

-They looked at 60 patients with tennis elbow and followed them for 6 months.
+They looked at 60 patients with tennis elbows and followed them for six months.

 What They Found: